 Business Angels and Venture Capitalists see hundreds of teams every year and only a handful of them – around 5% -receive a funding.
 Why? – Only few truly understand what it means to be ready for investment.
 There are a lot of pitfalls when raising funds – some are startup-related and some require the understanding of the VC business model and therefore a thorough preparation for the investment process.
-In this phase I help you to
+In this phase we build on stage 1 and

 - identify and address the most suitable investors

 - prepare and master the due diligence process